nanikamado/generalized-bind/README.md

-I came up with a new idea for composing monads, but I'm not sure if this is really a new idea.
+I came up with a new idea for composing monads, but it turned out that it can not be used for composing multiple non-Traversable monads.